primesearch/cofact/README.md

 are available for printing interim residues while the program is computing the primality or PRP test, or the Suyama test (the `-i`, `-p`, and `-v` options may be of use).

-The JSON reporting option for Mersenne numbers also includes the lower two kilobits of the residue as hexadecimal (modulo $2^{2,048}$).
+The JSON reporting option for Mersenne numbers `-j` also includes the lower two kilobits of the residue as hexadecimal (modulo $2^{2,048}$).
 ## Full list of features / command line options